pottekkat/personal-website/content/dailies/17-8-25-career-update.md

 fmContentType: Daily
 ---

-TL;DR: I joined [Eternis.ai](https://www.eternis.ai/) as an Engineer.
+TL; DR: I joined [Eternis.ai](https://www.eternis.ai/) as an Engineer.
 We are building privacy-focused digital twins that understand you, make decisions on your behalf, and act in your interests.

 It has been almost two months since I joined [Eternis.ai](https://www.eternis.ai/).
 I was primarily helping maintain [mcp-go](https://github.com/mark3labs/mcp-go), a Go SDK for [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) (~7,000 stars on GitHub, BTW), when I got the offer.
 My work on mcp-go directly led to this job, and my first week was working exclusively on MCP-related projects.